apoco/cycle-electron-driver/README.md

 Note that these are write-only and cannot be undone.
 In other words, you cannot remove a switch or argument once it has been included.

-##### userTask$

-This sink should emit array of task objects to set the user tasks for the application (Windows only).
-The objects should have the following properties:

-* `program` - The application executable; use `process.execPath` to use the currently-executing app executable.
-* `arguments` - An array of strings to use as program arguments
-* `title` - The title to give the task
-* `description` - The full description of the task
-* `iconPath` - Path to the icon to show for the task
-* `iconIndex` - If `iconPath` contains multiple icons, the index of the icon to use for the task

 ##### dock